dharmawankenny/ristek-manwe/README.md

 Jakarta, 26 January 2018.

-Made By: Kenny Reida Dharmawan
-President of Ristek Fasilkom UI 2018.
+A Creation of Ristek Fasilkom UI 2018.